-One of many variations possible to Walk 6, this walk, like 6, features woodland clinging to the ‘cliffs’ of the greensand ridge, the natural ‘valley of the butterflies’, the medieval gem of Ightam Mote… it’s a wee bit shorter than 6 but maybe fits more in.
-Garden of England views, dreamy ancient woods, pastoral scenes, oast houses … just incredibly refreshing to the south-east London dweller who spends so much time waiting for trains, waiting at traffic lights, wondering where the bus has got to – all that stuff.
-I’ve called the walk ‘figure of eight’ but actually it doesn’t cross over in the centre, just meets a point you’ve been to earlier.
-The blue line on the map above is a great variation: the hidden valley Ightam Mote route, which is easy to follow.
+One of many variations possible to Walk 6, this walk also features woodland clinging to the ‘cliffs’ of the greensand ridge, the natural ‘valley of the butterflies’, the medieval gem of Ightham Mote… Garden of England views, dreamy ancient woods, pastoral scenes, oast houses … just incredibly refreshing to the south-east London dweller who spends so much time waiting for trains, waiting at traffic lights, wondering where the bus has got to – all that stuff.
+I’ve called the walk ‘figure of eight’ but actually it doesn’t cross over in the centre, just meets a point you’ve been to earlier (but you can obviously do what you like to it, adapt it to suit you).
+The blue line on the map above is a great variation: the ‘hidden valley’ Ightam Mote route, which is easy to follow.

 Covered on Ordnance Survey Explorer 147 map

-Click here to download a copy of this walk to print out, or click on the points on the Google Map above for directions
+Click here to download a PDF of this walk to print out

 The walk (3-4hrs/5 miles)

 Points 1-2: 300m.
 Leave One Tree Hill NT car park and take path heading south (on your right).
 The path meets the Greensand Way; turn left, heading east

 Point 2-3: 130m.
 At grassy glade with bench and view head left (northish) towards rear right hand corner of glade.
 Look for orchard ahead of you

 Point 3-4: 130m.
 Walk north, parallel with edge of orchard.
 Turn right when you see white house ahead of you and you’ve just gone past northern edge of orchard